ThibautGery/docker-logging-example/article.md

 ### Flux

-Our containerized application will send its logs from the stdout and stderr to Fluentd running locally in a container.
+Our containerized application will send its logs to the stdout and stderr.
+Then the fluentd driver will redirect the logs to Fluentd running locally in a container.
 Fluentd will parse and structure them.
 Finally it will send them to elasticsearch.